tekknolagi/tekknolagi.github.com/_posts/2025-08-13-linear-scan.md

   mapping.orderAndInsertMoves()
 ```

-Because we have a 1:1 mapping of virtual registers to live ranges, we know that
+Because we don't split intervals, we know that every interval live at the
-every interval live at the beginning of a block is either:
+beginning of a block is either:

 * live across an edge between two blocks and therefore has already been placed
   in a location by assignment/spill code